 By using a Delaware Self Directed IRA LLC with “checkbook control”, you will gain the following advantages:

-Low Custodian Fees: A Delaware Self-Directed IRA LLC “Checkbook Control” structure will help you save a significant amount of money on custodian fees.
-With a Self Directed IRA LLC with “checkbook control” you no longer have to pay excessive custodian fees based on account value and transaction fees as you would with a custodian controlled Self Directed IRA.
+An Delaware Self-Directed IRA LLC “Checkbook Control” structure will help you save a significant amount of money on custodian fees.
+With a Self-Directed IRA LLC with “checkbook control” you no longer have to pay excessive custodian fees based on account value and transaction fees as you would with a custodian controlled Self Directed IRA.
 Instead, with a “checkbook control” Self-Directed IRA LLC, an FDIC backed IRS approved passive custodian is used.

 All the Passive Custodians we work with are FDIC backed and IRS approved.
 Once your custodian has transferred your retirement funds to the Passive Custodian, the Passive Custodian will immediately transfer your funds to your new Delaware Self Directed IRA LLC bank account where you as manager of the LLC will have “Checkbook Control” over those funds.

-Investments Made Quickly: With a Delaware Self-Directed IRA LLC “Checkbook Control” structure, you, as manager of the IRA LLC, will have the power to act quickly on a potential investment opportunity.
+With a Delaware Self-Directed IRA LLC “Checkbook Control” structure, you, as manager of the IRA LLC, will have the power to act quickly on a potential investment opportunity.
 When you find an investment that you want to make with your IRA funds, as manager of the LLC, simply write a check or wire the funds straight from your Delaware Self Directed IRA LLC bank account to make the investment.
-The Self Directed IRA allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.
+The Self-Directed IRA allows you to eliminate the delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.

 By using a Delaware Self-Directed IRA LLC with “Checkbook Control”, your IRA will benefit from the limited liability protection afforded by using a Delaware LLC.
 By using a Delaware LLC, all your IRA assets held outside the LLC will be shielded from attack.
 This is especially important in the case of IRA real estate investments where many state statutes, including Delaware impose an extended statute of limitation for claims arising from defects in the design or construction of improvements to real estate.

-Asset & Creditor Protection: By using a Delaware Self-Directed IRA LLC with “Checkbook Control”, the IRA holder’s IRA will be protected for up to $1 million in the case of personal bankruptcy.
-In addition, the State of Delaware shields Traditional and Roth IRAs from creditors attack against the IRA holder outside of bankruptcy .
-Therefore, by using a Delaware Self-Directed IRA LLC, a Traditional IRA and Roth IRA will be generally protected against creditor attack against the IRA holder.
+By using an Delaware Self-Directed IRA LLC with “Checkbook Control”, the IRA holder’s IRA will be protected for up to $1 million in the case of personal bankruptcy.
+In addition, the State of Delaware shields Traditional IRAs, but not Roth IRAs from creditors attack against the IRA holder outside of bankruptcy.
+Therefore, by using a Delaware Self-Directed IRA LLC, a Traditional IRA but not a Roth IRA will be generally protected against creditor attack against the IRA holder.